swswsw/secret-ballot/README.md

 * Due to rate limiting the web UI doesn't always display complete information.
 If the page doesn't fully populate you may need to wait a few seconds and refresh the page
 * To change the auction options, edit `migrations/2_deploy_contracts.js` then re-deploy using the instructions above

+#
+This dapp is based on the secret-ballot dapp from https://github.com/oasislabs/secret-ballot